Lou Ferrigno: Personal life

 Due to ear infections he had soon after birth, Ferrigno lost 75 to 80% of his hearing and has been using hearing aids since the age of five.
 Ferrigno says his hearing loss helped shape his sense of determination in his youth, saying, "I think that if I wasn't hard of hearing I wouldn't be where I am now.
 Early on, as a youngster it was difficult, but I'm not ashamed to talk about it because many people have misconceptions about hearing loss; like who has hearing loss and what it's like not to hear, so I do talk about it.
 I think my hearing loss helped create a determination within me to be all that I can be, and gave me a certain strength of character too.
 Anytime I do a movie or a TV show, I make them aware of my hearing loss at the beginning, and that makes it much easier for all of us to communicate and get the job done."
 Later in life, he received a cochlear implant which restored much of his hearing.

 Ferrigno married Susan Groff in 1978, divorcing a year later.
 On May 3, 1980, he married psychotherapist Carla Green, who then also began serving as his manager; she later became a personal trainer.
 They have three children: Shanna (born 1981), Louis Jr. (born 1984), and Brent (born 1990).
-Shanna has a recurring role as Nurse Janice in Days of Our Lives, and appeared in the NBC series Windfall, as well as the television film Within, and in 2005 she appeared in the E! reality television series Filthy Rich: Cattle Drive.
-Louis Jr. was a linebacker for the University of Southern California Trojans football team.
-He currently plays a recurring role in the TV series S.W.A.T., airing on CBS.
+Shanna has a recurring role as Nurse Janice in Days of Our Lives and has also appeared in the NBC series Windfall, the television film Within, and the E! reality television series Filthy Rich: Cattle Drive.
+Louis Jr. was a linebacker for the University of Southern California Trojans football team and later became an actor, with recurring roles in TV series such as S.W.A.T. and Outer Banks.

 Ferrigno has filed suit against his younger brother, Andrew, on two occasions over the use of the name Ferrigno in business ventures.